-RIF was was established in 2006 to fill a void: the a lack of support and guidance for asylum seekers when they first arrive.
-The lack of government funding has created a vacuum of services, which is in turn filled by unscrupulous immigration practitioners who take advantage of asylum seekers’ ignorance and vulnerability.
-Since the time that we stepped in to address that void, RIF has served over one thousand asylum seekers.
+RIF was was established in 2006 to fill a void: the lack of guidance and support for asylum seekers when they first arrive in New York City.
+This vacuum is too often filled by unscrupulous immigration practitioners who take advantage of the naivety and vulnerability of asylum seekers.
+Since we stepped in to address that void, RIF has served over a thousand asylum seekers.

-An asylum seeker is a person who enters the U.S. with a visa (various types), and applies for legal status upon arriving on the basis of past persecution OR a fear of future persecution.
+An asylum seeker is a person who enters the U.S. with a visa or crosses the border and then applies for asylum.
 These individuals are often forced to flee their native country rapidly to seek protection, and therefore often arrive unprepared for life in NYC with little to no information on the asylum process.

-The majority of asylum seekers who seek RIF’s guidance were political activists or journalists who spoke out against human rights violations and faced incarceration and torture by their own governments/majority groups.
-Many have been persecuted because of their sexual orientation and/or their work related to LGBT rights.
+The majority of asylum seekers who seek RIF’s guidance were political activists or journalists who faced incarceration and torture by their own governments or majority groups for speaking out against human rights violations.
+Many have been persecuted because of their sexual orientation or work related to LGBTQ rights.

 Most have made their way here from Africa, South Asia, Latin America and the Middle East.